Two Kings (Matthew 2)

 Herod eventually came down with a debilitating illness.
 Before he died in his palace in Jericho, he feared that nobody would mourn his passing, so he came up with a plan.
 Josephus writes, "He got together the most illustrious men of the whole Jewish nation, out of every village, into a place called the Hippodrome, and there shut them in."
 He then gave orders that upon his death, all the Jewish leaders be killed, so that there would be mourning upon his death instead of rejoicing.
 Herod was a tyrant, so much so that the Biblical story of Herod killing all the boys under two years of age in Bethlehem wouldn't have hardly been noteworthy compared to his other actions to hold on to power.
 Injustice was just part of life under Herod.

 Herod didn't have to fear an uprising from the west, because that was where Rome was.
 Herod was afraid, however, of an invasion from the east.
 It's in this context that Matthew writes, "Magi from the east came to Jerusalem and asked, 'Where is the one who has been born king of the Jews?
 We saw his star when it rose and have come to worship him'" (Matthew 2:1-2).
 And it's probably a bit of an understatement when Matthew continues, "When King Herod heard this he was disturbed, and all Jerusalem with him" (Matthew 2:3).
 Disturbed was only the start.
-He would have been alarmed at the prospect of the new-born king usurping his rule and killed the babies in Bethlehem.
-It was a savage act, even though the numbers are probably less than we normally think – perhaps as few as 5 or 6.
+He would have been alarmed at the prospect of the newborn king usurping his rule, so he killed the babies in Bethlehem.
+It was a savage act, even though the numbers are probably less than we normally think — perhaps as few as 5 or 6.
 Herod wouldn't put up with any rivals.

 As you hear about Herod, you get a sense of why the people would have longed for deliverance.
 They lived in a time of powerlessness and injustice.
 They were being taxed far beyond what they could afford and could barely afford to make a living.
-Herod lived with unrivaled power and it looked like things would never change.
+Herod lived with unrivaled power, and it looked like things would never change.
 It's in this context that a baby is born in the shadow of one of Herod's fortresses in a little place called Bethlehem.

 This means the Christmas story is for people who, like those that live in Herod's day, are longing for deliverance.
 Herod is no longer around, but there are many today who know what it's like to be powerless, to long for freedom from injustice and deliverance from evil.
 The birth of Jesus is for people who long for Herod to be overthrown and for justice and freedom to reign.